 job yourself.

-Climb safely or not at all: When using a ladder, remember the three-point rule: keep two hands and one foot, or two feet and one hand, on the ladder at all times.
+When using a ladder, remember the three-point rule: keep two hands and one foot, or two feet and one hand, on the ladder at all times.
 Keep ladders — and yourself — away from power lines.
 Remember: wet branches conduct electricity, too.
 If you are not completely comfortable using a ladder, wait for a professional.
 For more in-depth roofing safety information, visit OSHA at www.osha.gov or the National Roofing Contractors Association at www.nrca.net.

 If you find damage: Call a local, reputable roofing contractor right away.
 After storms, you may receive solicitations from unfamiliar contractors looking for work.
 Your reputable roofer is Tony's Mountain Construction, LLC 732-566-0944